SA Health governance reforms

-In addition, the Department for Health and Wellbeing (the Department) is taking on a revised role, complementing and supporting the LHNs through high-level system direction and performance management, as well as its government departmental roles to support the Minister and Chief Executive in exercising their responsibilities.
+In addition, the Department for Health and Wellbeing (the Department) has taken on a revised role, complementing and supporting the LHNs through high-level system direction and performance management, as well as its government departmental roles to support the Minister and Chief Executive in exercising their responsibilities.

-Two other key Government initiatives are also being progressed, to establish Wellbeing SA and a Commission on Excellence and Innovation in Health.
+Two other key Government initiatives are have been completed, being the establishment of Wellbeing SA and the Commission on Excellence and Innovation in Health on 6 January 2020.

 Amendments to establish the Governing Boards under the Health Care Act 2008 were passed by Parliament on 26 July 2018 in the Health Care (Governance) Amendment Act 2018 and came into operation on 1 July 2019.

 Further amendments to deliver improved governance, by ensuring there are clear statutory roles, responsibilities and accountabilities across the South Australian public health system, were passed on 8 June 2021 in the Health Care (Governance) Amendment Act 2021 and came into operation on 23 August 2021.

 Women's and Children's Health Network

 Northern Adelaide Local Health Network